cnkuangshi/LightCTR/README.md

 ![Alt text -w135](./LightCTR_LOGO.png)
 ## LightCTR Overview
-LightCTR is a lightweight framework that combines mainstream algorithms of Click-Through-Rate prediction Based Machine Learning and Deep Learning.
-The library is suitable for sparse data and designed for Stand-alone Multi-threaded Model Training.
+LightCTR is a lightweight and scalable framework that combines mainstream algorithms of Click-Through-Rate prediction Based Machine Learning, Deep Learning and Philosophy of Parameter Server.
+The library is suitable for sparse data and designed for Large-scale Distributed Model Training.

 Meanwhile, LightCTR is also an open source project that oriented to code readers.
 The clear execute logic will be of significance to leaners on Machine-Learning-related field.